smallab/raspicam-meets-cinder-on-raspi4/README.md

 ## Raspbian OS setup

-Start by installing Raspbian OS in its Buster flavor (version 10) and not in its latest release!
+Start by installing Raspbian OS in its Buster flavor (version 10) and **not in its latest release**.
 Follow the link: https://www.raspberrypi.com/software/ to download the "Raspberry Pi Imager".
-When selecting the right version, obviously prefer the GUI-enabled version, you'll need to be able display something in the end!
+When selecting the right version, obviously prefer the GUI-enabled version, you'll need to be able display something in the end.

 Then update & upgrade packages with the `apt-get` command: